Frequently Asked Questions

 Q: What happens after entering a team?

-Q: Is fund raising for charity obligatory?
+Q: Is fundraising for charity obligatory?

 Q: What is the relationship between Starlight and the Great Adventure Challenge?

-Starlight Children's Foundation has joined forces with The Great Adventure Challenge and Maximum Adventure to stage a charitable fundraising adventure race to brighten the lives of seriously sick children across Australia.
-Maximum Adventure is one of Australia's market leaders in adventure racing with unrivalled expertise and experience in running outdoor training events.
+Starlight Children's Foundation has joined forces with The Great Adventure Challenge and Max Adventure to stage a charitable fundraising adventure race to brighten the lives of seriously sick children across Australia.
+Max Adventure is one of Australia's market leaders in adventure racing with unrivalled expertise and experience in running outdoor training events.
 Fundraising is central to Great Adventure Challenge ethos.
 We believe that supporting a charity improves staff morale and provides added focus and impetus to team performance.

 Q: What is covered in the registration fee?